SakshaBhandary/RoboPi/1: Arduino Powered Bluetooth Robot/README.md

-A robot designed integrating foundational concepts of electronics, Arduino, Sensor interfacing and Bluetooth control.
+A robot designed integrating foundational concepts of Electronics, Arduino, Sensor interfacing and Bluetooth control.
 It uses sensors to detect and follow paths, execute manual override possible via Bluetooth from a smartphone and is also capable of detecting obstacles to navigate through a maze.

 1.  **Modular Components:** Easy-to-add sensors or actuators for extended functionalities.
 2. **Bluetooth Control:** Switch between autonomous and manual control modes via a smartphone app.